Research

 Healthy Brains Project

-In collaboration with investigators at Temple University (https://sites.temple.edu/ellmanlab/) and the Child Health and Development Studies (CHDS; http://www.chdstudies.org/) in Berkeley, we are investigating influences on brain health throughout development, including early life and prenatal development.
+In collaboration with investigators at Temple University and the Child Health and Development Studies (CHDS) in Berkeley, we are investigating influences on brain health throughout development, including early life and prenatal development.
 This is a new follow-up study of children whose mothers enrolled in the CHDS in the 1960s.
 The CHDS enrolled over 15,000 pregnant women between 1959 and 1967 at Kaiser Oakland, and this cohort of mothers and offspring have been followed for 60 years.
 Our follow-up study is examining predictors of overall health, cognitive functioning, and brain structure and function using a multi-method approach (interviews, multi-modal brain imaging, cognitive testing, emotion and social functioning).
 We are investigating how early developmental variables might influence clinical, cognitive, and neural outcomes in the now middle-age offspring.

-The Nature of Pleasure and Anhedonia
+The Nature of Pleasure and Anhedonia in Schizophrenia

 Assessing and Treating Negative Symptoms in Schizophrenia

 Negative symptoms in schizophrenia (diminished expression, diminished social motivation, anhedonia) remain a huge unmet treatment need.
 Our lab was part of the Collaboration to Advance Negative Symptom Assessment in Schizophrenia (CANSAS), along with Jack Blanchard, PhD, Raquel Gur, MD, and William Horan, PhD.
 We developed a clinical rating scale, the Clinical Assessment Interview Scale (CAINS) to better assess these symptoms.
-We use the CAINS in our ongoing studies of schizophrenia.

-We have developed and piloted two different psychosocial treatments that target mechanisms contributing to negative symptoms.
+We developed and piloted two different psychosocial treatments that target mechanisms contributing to negative symptoms.
 One is a skills based group treatment called Awareness and Coping with Emotion in Schizophrenia (ACES).
 Another is a meditation focused treatment that was developed in collaboration with David Penn, Ph.D. and Barbara Fredrickson, Ph.D. of the University of North Carolina, Chapel Hill.